itcsebitanna/BTECH_IT_2019Project/6th Batch/A.Aravind and S.Aravind/Sentiment analysis of tweets/README.md

 Twitter Sentiment Analysis using Python
 ```
 =============================================================================================
-Under Guidance of						Submitted By,
+Under the Guidance of						Submitted By,
 	R. Renuga Devi 						A. Aravind	(810015205007)
 	Teaching Fellow 					S. Aravind	(810015205008)
 	Department of IT